Geraint Wyn Davies

-Geraint Wyn Davies (/'gEraint/ GHERR-eyent, /cy/) is a British-American stage, film and television actor.
+Geraint Wyn Davies (/'gEraint/ GHERR-eyent, /cy/) (April 20, 1957) is a British-American stage, film and television actor.
 Born in Wales and educated in Canada, he became a citizen of the United States on 13 June 2006, having been sworn in by then Associate Supreme Court Justice Ruth Bader Ginsburg.
 His most famous role as the vampire-turned police detective Nick Knight in the Canadian television series Forever Knight.

 Early life and education

-Geraint Wyn Davies was born in Swansea, Wales, the son of a Congregationalist Christian preacher and a school teacher.
-At the age of 7 he moved with his family from Haverfordwest, Pembrokeshire to Canada, where he attended Upper Canada College.
-He first acted at age 12, appearing in a school production of Lord of the Flies.

-He went on to study at the University of Western Ontario, where he studied economics before dropping out to pursue an acting career.
+Davies studied at the University of Western Ontario, where he studied economics before dropping out to pursue an acting career.